JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_8.md

 To wrap up, what this tutorial should help understand is how we can use `Layer`s to compose different ideas created with `Javis` and join all of them without needing to move each part as a single one with lots of `Action`s around.
 Indeed, we should first wrap several `Object`s, each with its `Action`s within a `@JLayer` and work on it as a whole.
-To create some beautiful animations.
+This adds a new level of composability over the already flexible `Javis` allowing a whole new level of flexibility in animations!!

 ## Full Code